BESTenergytrade/simply/doc/source/matching_strategies.rst

 Methods to Enter Grid Fee Matrix
 --------------------------------

 Entering a grid fee matrix into a simulation is essential for accurate cost calculations related to using the grid.
-Ensure proper format, identifiers, units, and values for the rate matrix, whether complete or created from config file entries.
+Ensure proper format, identifiers, units, and values for the grid fee matrix, whether complete or created from config file entries.

 There are two methods to define a grid fee matrix for the simply simulation: